pavlov0x/SolidarityConnect/README.md

 # SolidarityConnect 🤚
-Making a non-profit app to protect human rights on and using artificial intelligence.
-DAO #SolidarityConnect
+Making a non-profit app to protect human rights on and using artificial intelligence. #SolidarityConnect

 Project Description - Solidarity Connect: